This is the Official Mount Morris Lakes Management District Website

 44th ANNUAL DISTRICT MEETING: SATURDAY, JULY 18, 2020 - 9:00 am

 This meeting will definitely be held as a live audience meeting.
-There is room to allow for distance between audience members.
-No plans at this time have been made to change it, but that is always dependent on the status of the COVID-19 situation.
+There is room to allow for social seating distance between audience members.
+No plans at this time have been made to change the meeting, but that is always dependent on the status of the COVID-19 situation.
+There is no requirement to wear a face mask, although masks will be provided if needed.

 A discussion at the May 9 quarterly commissioners' meeting led to a decision to continue to schedule this meeting as planned.
-The drawdown vote will be tabled until the 2021 Annual District meeting.
+The draw down vote will not be held at this meeting.
+It will be tabled until the 2021 Annual District meeting.
 Check this website for continuing updates & details.

 MAY 9, 2020, 9:00-9:40 AM MEETING RESULTS